FOREX-Dollar gains vs yen but seen on hold as Fed meeting looms

 * Euro loses steam, Aussie may have found interim base

-TOKYO, June 17 (Reuters) - The yen eased on Monday on resilience in Japanese stocks, but stayed near a two-month high against the dollar and euro, as investors looked to when and how the U.S. Federal Reserve will begin scaling down its stimulus.
+TOKYO/SYDNEY, June 17 (Reuters) - The yen eased slightly on Monday on resilience in Japanese stocks, but stayed not far from a two-month high against the dollar and euro, as investors looked to when and how the U.S. Federal Reserve will begin to scale down its stimulus.

-The focus is on what Chairman Ben Bernanke will say following the U.S. central bank’s June 18-19 meeting as expectations that the Fed will start weaning markets off its stimulus have roiled global equities.
+The key focus is on what Fed Chairman Ben Bernanke will say following the U.S. central bank’s June 18-19 meeting as expectations that the Fed will soon start weaning markets off its stimulus roiled global equities markets.

 “The dollar’s up slightly because Japanese shares turned out to be a bit stronger than people had thought.
 There will be some movements, both up and down, ahead of the Fed’s meeting but that’s not going to make a trend.
 You just have to watch the Fed now,” said Katsunori Kitakura, associate general manager of market making at Sumitomo Mitsui Trust Bank.

-The dollar rose 0.6 percent to 94.70 yen, thanks to gains in the Nikkei share average, though the currency still far from recovering its 3.4 percent fall last week.
+The dollar rose 0.6 percent to 94.63 yen, thanks to gains in the Nikkei share average, though the currency still has a long way to recover its 3.4 percent fall last week.

-Last week, the U.S. currency at one point fell to a two-month low of 93.75 yen, near a vital support around 93.57, a level representing the 38.2 percent retracement of its September-May rally.
+The U.S. currency fell to a two-month low of 93.75 yen at one point last week, near a vital support around 93.57, a level representing the 38.2 percent retracement of its Sep-May rally.

 Traders said this level also coincides with the 93.45/55 area, which served as a solid support zone in March.
 A break there will bring into focus 92.57, the April 2 pre-BOJ easing low.